AmpereComputing/terraform-oci-ampere-a1/README.md

 ## What exactly is Terraform doing

 The goal of this code is to supply the minimal ammount of information to quickly have working Ampere A1 instances on OCI ["Always Free"](https://www.oracle.com/cloud/free/#always-free).
-The root compartment will be used (compartment id and tenancy id are the same) when launching the instance.
+To keep things simple, The root compartment will be used (compartment id and tenancy id are the same) when launching the instance.

+Addtional tasks performed by this code:

 * Dynamically creating sshkeys to use when logging into the instance.
 * Dynamically getting region, availability zone and image id..